Guides

 If a subscription expires due to a billing issue but auto-renewal remains active, we do not consider the subscription as fully expired.
 Note that auto-renewal setting can not be indefinitely active.
 Apple and Google have policies for automatically canceling subscriptions with unresolved billing issues.
 Specifically, Apple cancels auto-renewal after 60 days, whereas the cancellation period for Google Play apps is configurable via the Google Play Console.

 If users reactivate their subscription after it has been fully expired, they are counted as new subscribers, and their renewal count resets to zero.
-Thus, a user may appear in the cohorts charts multiple times if they have previously canceled their paid subscription.
+Thus, a user may appear in the cohorts charts multiple times if previous subscription has been fully expired.

 For the most current information on subscription cancellation policies, please refer to the following resources: